Operational Wind Farm

 Long Mountain, Co.
 Antrim

-Long Mountain Windfarm is located near Dunloy in County Antrim.
+Long Mountain Windfarm is located near Dunloy in County Antrim and is the site of our ground-breaking green hydrogen production facility.

 This 27.6MW wind farm consists of twelve Enercon E70 turbines and has been operational since 2017.